 What Does ThermiVa Help With?

-The first question many patients have is about what a vaginal rejuvenation treatment helps with.
+What is thermiva?That is the first question many patients ask about when they are looking for options in vaginal rejuvenation.
 Broadly speaking, a vaginal rejuvenation treatment is any cosmetic or medical treatment that restores the appearance and structure of the vagina.
 Vaginal rejuvenation can refer to surgery such as a labiaplasty, treatments such as hormone therapy, and non-surgical treatments like ThermiVa.

 Vaginal rejuvenation treatments like this one can address a variety of feminine concerns, including: